dataarts/dat.gui/README.md

 # update
-* new NgColorController , fixed style of color-controller (no popup, huebar width from 15px to 20px)
+* new NgColorController , fixed style of color-controller (no popup, fixed height:125px, huebar width from 15px to 20px)
 * new BgColorController for handling two colors (i.e. foreground-background color)

 ![BgColorController](screen1.jpg)